groboclown/nightjar-mesh/README.md

 1. The network definition.  *Defined through the discovery map extension point.*
     1. Which services to use, and where are they?
-    1. What URI paths do they respond to, and how should they be weighted?
+    1. What URI paths do they respond to, what ports to they listen on, and by how much should the traffic favor this route (weighing)?
 1. Access definition.  *Defined in the construction of the service data.*
     1. Which services and other meshes are available to each service and gateway?
     1. Which routes for those services should this allow access to?